Canada's Come-by-Chance refinery to be renamed Braya Renewable Fuels

 A second phase will seek to double the capacity of the refinery and incorporate the ability to produce green hydrogen - where renewable energy such as wind or solar powers the extraction of hydrogen.

-Silverpeak will retain minority interest in the plant but will continue to control NARL Marketing, the division that will market the fuels.
+Silverpeak will retain minority interest in the plant but will continue to control NARL Marketing, the division that will market importedconventional fuels to Newfoundland and Labrador and the surrounding areas.

 Canada’s Clean Fuel Standard (CFS) will require carbon-intensity reduction targets set for fuels such as gasoline, diesel and kerosene, starting in 2022 and is projected to increase renewable fuel demand.